 Guilhem Mansion - Dr Biology

-At the end of 1993, barely having obtained my PhD in Pharmacy, I succumbed to the charms of botany and decided to follow up my studies in biology.
+At the end of 1993, barely graduated with my Doctorate in Pharmacy, I succumbed to the charms of botany and decided to follow up my studies in biology.
 I was lucky enough to integrate the curriculum at the DEA level, currently a Master's degree, which I acquired in September 1994 at the University of Paris XI (Orsay).

 A somewhat chaotic period followed, where I had to deal with my military obligations and to search for an appropriate PhD position in botany.
 My quest ended in early 1997 with my official enrolment as a doctoral student at the Faculty of Science in Neuchâtel, Switzerland.
 A new life began in all respects.